facebookresearch/worldsheet/README.md

 ### Evaluation

 Note: as mentioned in the paper, following the evaluation protocol of SynSin on RealEstate10K, the best metrics of two separate predictions based on each view were reported for single-view methods.
 We follow this evaluation protocol for consistency with SynSin on RealEstate10K in Table 3.
-We also report averaged metrics over all predictions in supplemental.
+We also report averaged metrics over all predictions in the supplemental.

-The scripts below evaluates the performance on RealEstate10K with **averaged metrics** over all predictions, as reported supplemental Table C.1:
+The script below evaluates the performance on RealEstate10K with **averaged metrics** over all predictions, as reported in the supplemental Table C.1:
 ```
 # Evaluate 33x33 mesh (Supplemental Table C.1 line 6)
 ./run_realestate10k/eval_test_iter.sh realestate10k_dscale2_lowerL1_200 50000